nsbi/BMICalculator/README.md

 you could start from the simple prediction algorithm done in class and build a new algorithm on one of the R datasets packages.
 Please make the package simple for the end user, so that they don't need a lot of your prerequisite knowledge to evaluate your application.
 You should emphasize a simple project given the short time frame.

+## App Desciprtion | BMI Calculator

+The app features a server calculation of the human BMI based on passed arguments (height and weight).
+The output also includes a health status based on the reactive BMI value.
+The app meets the criteria:
+* Input - 2 sliders for height and weight
+* Operation in server.R - BMI calculation function and programming logic for the health status
+* Reactive output - "BMI" and "Status" are reactive output of the input slider arguments
+* Documentation - as per Discussion Forum followup, doc manual in included together with the ui controls